pymodbus-dev/pymodbus/README.rst

    :target: https://gurubase.io/g/pymodbus
    :alt: PyModbus Guru

-Pymodbus is a full Modbus protocol implementation offering a client/server with synchronous/asynchronous API and simulators.
+Pymodbus is a full Modbus protocol implementation offering a client and server with synchronous/asynchronous API and simulators.

 Our releases follow the pattern `X.Y.Z`.
 We have strict rules for what different version number updates mean: